 The presence of a ring-current is characteristic of all Hückel aromatic molecules and is a good test of aromaticity.
-For example, benzene, a six- $\pi$ -electron aromatic molecule, absorbs at 7.37 $\delta$ , but cyclooctatetraene, an eight- $\pi$ -electron nonaromatic molecule, absorbs at 5.78 $\delta$ .
+For example, benzene, a six- $\pi$ -electron aromatic molecule, absorbs at 7.37 $\delta$ because of its ring-current, but cyclooctatetraene, an eight- $\pi$ -electron nonaromatic molecule, absorbs at 5.78 $\delta$ .

-Hydrogens on carbon next to aromatic rings also show distinctive absorptions in the NMR spectrum.
-Benzylic protons normally absorb downfield from other alkane protons in the region from 2.3 to 3.0 $\delta$ .
+Hydrogens on carbon next to aromatic rings-benzylic hydrogens-also show distinctive absorptions in the NMR spectrum.
+Benzylic protons normally absorb downfield from other alkane protons in the region from 2.3 to $3.0 \delta$ .

-The H NMR spectrum of p-bromotoluene, shown in Figure 15.15, displays many of the features just discussed.
+The H NMR spectrum of p-bromotoluene, shown in Figure 15.13, displays many of the features just discussed.
 The aromatic protons appear as two doublets at 7.02 and 7.45 $\delta$ , and the benzylic methyl protons absorb as a sharp singlet at 2.29 $\delta$ .
 Integration of the spectrum shows the expected 2:2:3 ratio of peak areas.